 Your tickets to the Louvre Museum combine the benefits of a fluid redemption process with priority access that helps you save your precious time by booking exclusively with Headout.

 Please note that, as per museum rules, it is mandatory to provide us with the correct names of each individual in your party at the time of booking or you will be denied entry at the venue.

 In the next step of the booking, you will have to choose the date on which you would like to visit, along with the time slot during which you will gain entry.
 You will be allowed to gain entry within 30 minutes of the selected time slot (for example, should you choose a 10 AM time slot, you will be allowed to gain entry up until 10:30 AM) by lining up in the yellow line meant for visitors with pre-purchased tickets for a certain time slot.

 The Louvre Museum is open every day, except on Tuesday and holidays such as Christmas Day, New Year’s Day, International Workers Day (May 1) and End of the Second World War day (May 8).
 On Monday, Thursday, Saturday and Sunday; the museum is open from 9:00 a.m. to 6:00 p.m.
 On Wednesday and Friday, the museum is open from 9:00 a.m. to 9:45 p.m.

 Entry is free for children under the age of 18 and European Union citizens under the age of 25.
 Please display a valid ID at the entrance of the museum for proof of age.

-The closest metro station to the museum and the one where our ticket redemption centre is located is the Palais-Royal–Musée du Louvre station on Line 1.
-If you’re travelling to the museum by bus, buses 21, 24, 27, 39, 48, 68, 69, 72, 81, 95 stop at the Pyramid.
+The closest metro station to the museum and the one where our ticket redemption center is located is the Palais-Royal–Musée du Louvre station on Line 1.
+If you’re traveling to the museum by bus, buses 21, 24, 27, 39, 48, 68, 69, 72, 81, 95 stop at the Pyramid.